ksetyadi/Crosswords/README.md

 Crosswords Example
 ==================

-This is a sample crosswords puzzle in Java
+This is a sample crosswords puzzle generator in Java

 Usage
 -----
-Input the three words you want, separated by space and this application will put those three words in puzzle.
+Input the three words you want, separated by space and this application will put those three words in generated puzzle.